If you have a vagina and experience pain or discomfort when having penetrative sex, it's possible that you may have a tilted uterus.

 If you are trying to conceive, there is an additional advantage to this variation.
 Since the head of the penis will point away from the uterus in Magic Mountain, you can add some depth to the penetration without causing unintended pain.
 It is believed sperm released closer to the cervix can increase your chances of conception.

 Cuddly sex is not only cute and a loving display; it is also considerate with your tilted uterus.
 In a similar manner to the Doggy Style, this position lets you receive your partner without risking pain or discomfort on your uterus.

 Even having taken all the necessary precautions, a retroverted uterus needs some pampering after sex.
 Have a hot water pad available to place over your belly.
 Keeping some painkillers or muscle relaxants handy if needed after your steamy encounter is also a wise choice.

-Let your partner take care of you, and remember to communicate is key during sex to avoid any painful situations.
-We hope you enjoy giving these positions a try and remember to bring your friend GoLove CBD lube along for the journey.
-You'll be thankful you did.
+Let your partner take care of you, and remember that communication is key during sex to avoid any painful situations.
+We hope you enjoy giving these positions a try and remember to bring your friend GoLove Intimate CBD Serum along to prepare for the journey.
+Your skin will be thankful you did.